visdesignlab/Sanguine/backend/README.md

 ## Route Documentation

-There are several routes set up for accessing the model data.
+There are several routes set up for accessing the patient and surgery data.
 Here are the names, allowed methods, parameters, and descriptions:

 - Name: `/admin`
   - Allowed Methods: `GET`